• Skip to main content

 • Patients radiation exposure is low.

-• It helps in orthodontic diagnosis by enabling the study of skeletal, dental and soft tissue structures of craniofacial region.
+• It helps in orthodontic diagnosis by enabling the study of skeletal, dental, and soft tissue structures of craniofacial region.

 • It helps in treatment planning.

-• It helps in evaluation of the treatment results by quantifying the changes brought about by treatment.
+• It helps in the evaluation of the treatment results by quantifying the changes brought about by treatment.

-• It helps in predicting the growth related changes.
+• It helps in predicting the growth-related changes.

-• By cephalometries the skeletal and dental abnormalities can be classified.
+• By cephalometries, the skeletal and dental abnormalities can be classified.

 Read And Learn More: Orthodontics Question And Answers